phower/view/README.md

 $parent->render();
 ```

-## JSON views
+### JSON views

-Others times we may wish to output a set of variables not using a template but just as a JSON plain
+Other times we may wish to output a set of variables not using a template but just as a JSON plain
 representation:

 ```php